Mateusz Radecki

-Mateusz Radecki (born 2 April 1993) is a Polish professional footballer who plays as a midfielder for GKS Tychy.
+Mateusz Radecki (born 2 April 1993) is a Polish professional footballer who plays as a midfielder for II liga club Stal Stalowa Wola.

 Senior career

 Radecki's youth career started at Młodzik 18 Radom, before moving to Widzew Łódź in 2008.
 For the 2011–12 season, Radecki was loaned to the Radomiak Radom youth team.
 In 2012, after a successful loan spell, the move was made permanent and Radecki signed his first professional contract.
 Radecki's career started well with Radomiak, making a claim for a starting position.
 The 2014–15 season was fraught with injury, and he only managed three appearances in the cup.
 Despite being out for a full season, Radecki signed a new contract with Radomiak.

 In 2016, Radecki signed a two-year contract with Wigry Suwałki, this move saw Radecki playing in I liga for the first time in his career, having previously only played in the third tier with Radomiak.
 After his contract ran out with Wigry, Radecki joined Śląsk Wrocław signing a two-year contract.
 Radecki scored his first goal for Śląsk in the 5–0 away win over Miedź Legnica.

 On 22 September 2020, he returned to Radomiak Radom.

 On 19 July 2022, he moved to I liga side GKS Tychy as a free agent on a two-year contract.
+On 29 May 2024, it was announced he would leave the club at the end of his contract the following month.

+On 27 June 2024, Radecki joined top-flight club Puszcza Niepołomice.
+He signed a one-year deal, with an option for a further year.

+On 12 July 2025, he signed with II liga outfit Stal Stalowa Wola.